moodle-an-hochschulen/moodle-theme_boost_union_child/README.md

 Developing for Boost Union means to apply similar techniques for every new feature.
 In this section, we try to collect some of these techniques for you.

+### How to allow the admin to configure a SCSS variable with an admin setting

+In the [extension-setting-scss-variable](https://github.com/moodle-an-hochschulen/moodle-theme_boost_union_child/tree/extension-setting-scss-variable) branch, we prepared some example code which shows you how allow the admin to configure a SCSS variable with an admin setting and without fiddling with SCSS.

+In the example, we added a text admin setting into a dedicated admin settings tab.
+This setting is evaluated in lib.php where the pre-SCSS code is composed and where, based on the setting, a SCSS variable of Boost Core is overwritten.
+In this example, we chose to allow you to configure the $navbar-height variable.
+As a result, you can modify the height of the navbar just from within the admin setting if needed.

+The example code is completed by a Behat test which verifies now and forever that the admin setting is doing its job properly.

 ### Call for proposals

 If you have another good extension example for Boost Union Child, we would be grateful if you would contribute it!